UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_20.md

 Notes:

-Let’s take a look at the dataframe now
+Let’s take a look at the dataframe now.

 ---